 Side Gigs for Teachers: Consider both Active and Passive Income Streams

 There are two types of income streams to be aware of.
 The first is active, which means that you earn an hour of pay for each hour worked.
 The second is passive which means that you set them up and continue to earn money from them without any more active involvement.
 Keep reading to learn more about them.

 All about Active Income Streams

 The first part of the book is all about active income streams.
 This means that for each hour of work, you get one hour of pay.
 If you needed money yesterday, then this is the option you should consider.
-Or, if you’re worried about how to pay your phone bill next month, this consider getting your active income thing going on.
+Or, if you’re worried about how to pay your phone bill next month, then consider getting your active income thing going on.

-You can read all about transcription, online tutoring, officiating at weddings and 11 more equally awesome ideas.
+You can read all about transcription,online tutoring, officiating at weddings and 11 more equally awesome ideas.
 You’re sure to find one that will work for you.
 We guarantee that you’ll read at least one of them and think, “I can do that!”
 It’s super easy to get started with making some extra money in your spare time when you’re not teaching.
 These ones are designed with working nights or weekends or summer vacations in mind.